robb-j/ProgrammableThings/README.md

 JS_FreeValue(ctx, thing);
 ```

+### Script storage

+At the moment, the scripts themselves are implicitly loaded based on the filesystem and directory you pass when creating a `ProgramEngine`.
+This means you can put JavaScript into that filesystem and run them on the controller.
+For instance this works with SPIFFS that you can flash onto the device or an SD that you can take out and put on from a computer.

+In the future it would be interesting to explore more dynamic ways of getting scripts onto the controller.
+One option would be to use USB host mode so that the device shows up as a USB storage media on a computer and you can drag and drop files.
+Another avenue would be a standardised HTTP RESTful API via the CaptivePortal to manage and run the scripts.

 ### HTTP

 There are more plans for HTTP features in the future, but for now there is just a CaptivePortal and you can use an AsyncWebServer yourself.
 See [examples/CaptivePortal](/examples/captive-portal/) for info on how to do that or the [AsyncWebServer docs](https://github.com/me-no-dev/ESPAsyncWebServer).